A printable recipe card is available at the end of the post.

 Since that time I have used elderberries to make not only jelly, but syrup, pie, flavored vinegar, and even wine.
 The elder flowers make a great wine as well, but that’s a whole nother blog post.

-I have used the syrup to flavor water kefir and shrubs, and to pour over my favorite Sourdough Waffles.
 And anywhere I’ve lived that I could find them growing wild, I’ve harvested and even dehydrated them.

 With permission, of course.
 It’s never a good idea to go traipsing around someone’s property without their permission…especially in the South.